 Figure 7.
 An illustration for the three-stage ADL-intra-EWC and the three-stage ADL-intra-IC models

-At the final stage, we integrate the ADL-intra model with the EWC method and the IC method to take into account the issue of structural breaks.
+In the final stage, we integrate the ADL-intra model with the EWC method and the IC method to take into account the issue of structural breaks.
 We implement the EWC method and the IC method to the ADL-intra model based on the ADL-intra model if the sequential Chow test rejects the null hypothesis of no structural break and otherwise keep the forecasts of the ADL-intra model as the final forecasts.
 To implement the EWC method, we re-estimate the ADL-intra model with ten estimation windows with different lengths (e.g., [1, 160], [3, 160], and [5 160] etc. until [19, 160], given an initial estimation window of 160 weeks, for example), and generate ten sets of forecasts.
 We then combine the ten sets of forecasts with equal weights.
 To implement the IC method, we estimate the forecast bias as the average value of the sixteen most recent residuals and add the value equally to the forecasts for each forecast horizon.
 We refer the models at this final stage as the ADL-intra-EWC model and the ADL-intra-IC model.
 Figure 7 illustrates the steps for the two methods.

 Compared to Huang et al. (2014) where the general-to-specific models were specified manually, all the models we propose in this study are specified automatically using the LASSO procedure in SAS 9.4.
 The automation of the statistical forecasting procedure becomes essential as typically grocery retailers have more than 30,000 SKUs (Cooper, Baron et al. 1999, Petropoulos, Makridakis et al. 2014).